-Many cancer patients find rebounding to be the most effective form of exercise for them, as it increases circulation and flushes the entire lymphatic system within a couple of minutes while providing a good workout with no impact.
-However, clearance for your doctor is essential before beginning a new exercise programme.
+Many cancer patients find rebounding to be the most effective form of exercise, as it increases circulation and flushes the entire lymphatic system within a couple of minutes, while providing a good workout with no impact.
+However, clearance for your doctor is essential before beginning a new exercise regime.

 Can I put my baby/toddler on the rebounder?

 As soon as your baby can walk they are ready for the rebounder!
-With the supervision of course.
+With your supervision of course.

 I am getting bored with my free workouts?
 Where can I find more?

-How long should I rebound for as a beginner?
+How long should I rebound as a beginner?

 Do I have to use weights when Lisa does in her videos?

-Weights are optional when you work out, and only light weights under 3kgs are recommended.
+Weights are optional when you work out, and only light weights under 3kg are recommended.

 Can I rebound if I’ve had a hip replacement?

 Yes, rebounding helps prevent blood clots, increases circulation, strengthens your muscles and improves hip mobility.
-Rebounding also does not tear down tissue but increases nutrients, oxygen, and circulation, which nourishes and rebuilds cells.
+Rebounding doesn't tear down tissue but increases nutrients, oxygen, and circulation, which helps to nourish and rebuild cells.

 Should I rebound with or without shoes?

-If you have normal, stable ankles, you can happily – and should – bounce barefoot.
-If you still need to build up strength in your ankles, bounce with trainers on until you are comfortable to go without.
-My favourite rebounding footwear are Fitsocks and Fitkicks, because they are lightweight, have a gentle grip, but are as close to bare feet as possible.
+If you have stable ankles, you can happily – and should – bounce barefoot.
+If you still need to build up strength in your ankles, bounce with trainers on until you're comfortable to go without.
+Fitsocks and Fitkicks are ideal for rebounding, because they're lightweight, have a gentle grip, but are as close to bare feet as possible.